-While most are based on laser range finder sensors.
-We picked one which is based on vision and features using the SIFT algorithm.
+While most are based on laser range finder sensors, we picked one which is based on vision and features using the SIFT algorithm, which is more similar to our data set because it uses the same main sensor.

 The data contains images (512) of a small rectangular run through some hall balcony.
-For each image an extra file provides SIFT features[4], which are computed with the SIFT Demo from Lowe[5].
+For each image an extra file provides SIFT features[5], which are computed with the SIFT Demo from Lowe[6].
 As some kind of ground truth for own localization experiments a localizer using the ceiling tiles was running in parallel augmenting each image with a global robot state (2D, 3DOF) and a covariance matrix.
 There is no odometry from the robot aside computing it from the global robot positions.
 The information about the camera is not suitable for defining a measurement model.
-It misses the extrinsic and intrinsic camera parameters and therefore it's not possible to extract landmarks from the SIFT-features and add them to a map in global coordinates.
+It misses the extrinsic and intrinsic camera parameters.
+It is not easily possible to extract landmarks from the SIFT-features and add them to a map in global coordinates without a defined measurement equation.

-The path travelled does not include loops or any other special difficulties.
+The path travelled does not include any special difficulties.
 It's a round trip through the upper corridor of the Computing Science Centre of Alberta.
+It closes only one loop.

 The data set looks interesting but lacks a lot of information needed to start right away with implementing own algorithms on this set.
-The SIFT feature are a nice add-on, but you could compute them yourself easily and they are not processed further to actually extract track-able landmarks from each image.
+The SIFT features are a nice add-on, but you could compute them yourself easily and they are not processed further to actually extract track-able landmarks from each image.